|388.01||ELECTION; QUALIFICATIONS; TERM.|

 Effective August 1, 1997, every county attorney who establishes a diversion program under this section shall report the following information to the Bureau of Criminal Apprehension:

 (1) the name and date of birth of each diversion program participant and any other identifying information the superintendent considers necessary;

 (2) the date on which the individual began to participate in the diversion program;

 (3) the date on which the individual is expected to complete the diversion program;

 (4) the date on which the individual successfully completed the diversion program, where applicable; and

 (5) the date on which the individual was removed from the diversion program for failure to successfully complete the individual's goals, where applicable.

-The superintendent shall cause the information described in this subdivision to be entered into and maintained in the criminal history file as defined in section 13.87.
+The superintendent shall cause the information described in this subdivision to be entered into and maintained in the criminal history file of the Minnesota Criminal Justice Information System.

 The County Attorneys Association, in conjunction with the attorney general's office and the Bureau of Criminal Apprehension, shall conduct an annual training course for prosecutors, public defenders, and peace officers on the specific sentencing statutes and Sentencing Guidelines applicable to persons convicted of sex offenses and crimes that are sexually motivated.
 The training shall focus on the sentencing provisions applicable to repeat sex offenders and patterned sex offenders.
 The course may be combined with other training conducted by the County Attorneys Association or other groups.

 Official Publication of the State of Minnesota